-Need-based grants are available through the Federal Pell Grant (up to $6,195 annually) and Federal Supplemental Educational Opportunity Grant (up to $1,000 annually) programs.
-The size of a student’s awards depend upon the level of his or her demonstrated need.
+Need-based grants are available through the Federal Pell Grant (up to $7,395 annually) and Federal Supplemental Educational Opportunity Grant (up to $1,000 annually) programs.
+The size of a student’s awards depends upon the level of his or her demonstrated need.
 Federal grants do not have to be repaid.

 Part-time work opportunities are also available to students through the Federal Work-Study program.
 Students must demonstrate financial need to receive funding through these programs, which allow students to work approximately 4 hours per week to earn money to use toward educational expenses.
 Students are paid the current state minimum wage.
 The College is careful to design work-study assignments so that they do not interfere with a student’s studies.

 Students with demonstrated financial need may also be awarded low-interest student loans through the subsidized Federal Direct Loan program.
-The maximum amounts that a student can borrow, interest rates, and repayment terms vary by program.
+The maximum amount that a student can borrow.
+And interest rates usually change from year to year.
 In general, however, students have up to ten years to repay the loan, and the Federal government makes interest payments on the loan during the time that a student is enrolled in college.
 Annual maximum loan levels for the subsidized Direct Loans – the most popular student loan program – are as follows: freshman year, $3,500; sophomore year, $4,500; junior and senior years, $5,500.
 An origination fee of approximately 1% is deducted from all Direct Loans, which means the amount of loan that a student receives will be less than the amount requested.